Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Manoora has lower incomes compared to national averages.
-The median income is $39,228 and the average is $48,788.
-In contrast, Rest of Qld has a median income of $50,780 and an average of $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Manoora are approximately $44,716 (median) and $55,613 (average) as of September 2025.
-Census data indicates that incomes in Manoora fall between the 5th and 16th percentiles nationally for households, families, and individuals.
-Income distribution shows that 32.4% of Manoora residents earn between $800 - $1,499 (2,050 individuals), while the region's leading bracket is $1,500 - $2,999 at 31.7%.
-Housing affordability pressures are severe in Manoora, with only 79.2% of income remaining after housing costs, ranking at the 5th percentile nationally.
+The Manoora SA2's median income among taxpayers was $39,228 in financial year 2022.
+The average income stood at $48,788 during the same period.
+This compares to figures for Rest of Qld which were $50,780 and $64,844 respectively.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimates suggest approximately $44,716 (median) and $55,613 (average) as of September 2025.
+According to Census 2021 income data, incomes in Manoora fall between the 5th and 15th percentiles nationally for households, families, and individuals.
+The earnings profile shows that 32.4% of the population (2,050 individuals) have incomes within the $800 - $1,499 range, contrasting with the surrounding region where the $1,500 - $2,999 bracket is dominant at 31.7%.
+Housing affordability pressures are severe in Manoora, with only 79.2% of income remaining, ranking at the 5th percentile nationally.

 Frequently Asked Questions - Income